deconz-community/deconz-docker/README.md

 # deCONZ Docker Image

-Docker image for running deCONZ (Phoscon, REST API, WebSocket API, optional VNC/noVNC) with ConBee and RaspBee adapters.
+This repository provides a Docker image for running deCONZ with ConBee and RaspBee adapters.
+The container includes Phoscon, the REST API, the WebSocket API, and optional VNC/noVNC access for mesh visualization.

 - Architectures: `amd64`, `arm/v7`, `arm64`
 - Registries: